 - Classify the information according to process, product, supporting function and department.

 That’s where the real problem starts.
 A sentiment analysis engine built on Big Data cannot distinguish the names of your products and services.
 It may not classify this complaint properly.
 You might miss the chance to act… resolve the problem… protect your brand.

 So, without an architecture, taxonomy, and domain model, the blunt tool misses the point, requires manual interaction, and slows service.

-Instead, you can improve the results of your Big Data projects by incorporating information sciences so you can,
+Instead, you can improve the results of your Big Data projects by incorporating information science so you can,